North Hampton, New Hampshire: Geography

+North Hampton is in southeastern New Hampshire, bordered to the east by the Atlantic Ocean.
+It is bordered to the north by the towns of Greenland and Rye, to the west by Stratham, and to the south by Hampton.
+It touches the town of Exeter to the west at a single point.

-According to the United States Census Bureau, the town has a total area of 37.3 sqkm, of which 36.0 sqkm are land and 1.3 sqkm are water, comprising 3.46% of the town.
+According to the U.S. Census Bureau, North Hampton has a total area of 37.3 sqkm, of which 36.0 sqkm are land and 1.3 sqkm are water, comprising 3.46% of the town.
 The highest point in North Hampton is the summit of Pine Hill, at 160 ft above sea level, on the town's western border.
-The town is drained to the east by the Little River, which flows directly to the Atlantic Ocean, and to the northwest by the Winnicut River, which flows to Great Bay, which in turn reaches the Atlantic by way of the Piscataqua River.
+The town is drained to the east by the Little River, which flows directly to the Atlantic Ocean, and to the northwest by the Winnicut River, which flows to Great Bay, which in turn reaches the Atlantic by way of the Piscataqua River through Portsmouth.

 U.S. Route 1 and state routes 1A and 151 run north–south through North Hampton, while 111 runs east–west.
 Interstate 95 runs through North Hampton without access to the town; Route 101 provides easier freeway access to North Hampton despite never entering the town.
 The nearest commercial airport is Portsmouth International Airport; the two closest major airports are Logan Airport in Boston and Portland International Jetport in Maine.